island-lang/island-lang.github.io/README.md

 * Types should be inferred whenever possible.
 * Allow for strong static analysis (static and strong typing, advanced type inference, flow analysis, generics and type classes, non-nullable, algebraic, refinement and assertion types, compile-time contracts).
 * Allow for easy and effective concurrency (lightweight threads, deterministic dataflows, asynchronous generators, automatic parallelization).

-## Main innovations

-* **[Stateless loops](#loops)** (or alternatively **structured loops**) are an approach to iterative control flow that attempts to unify the best of both the imperative and functional idioms.
-Stateless loops are written in a sequential style but are bound by a strict structure that ensures they can be trivially reduced to tail-recursive functional iteration.
-* **[Accumulative generators](#accumulative-streams-and-named-return-variables)**, as well as **accumulative generator comprehensions** enhance the declarative expressiveness of the language by abstracting over the notion of the "prior" output of a generator. **Named return variables** provide a safe and restricted form of mutability by enabling the return value to be "accumulated" in a write-only fashion, analogous to an accumulative generator.
-* **[Partially constructed objects](#fixed-fields-and-partially-constructed-objects)** enable the instantiation of classes with one or more missing fields, such that some of the object's functionality becomes inaccessible.
-The language models this "partial" instantiation through special types that explicitly specify which of its fields are known and which are not.
-* **[Abstract pattern recognizers](#patterns-and-parsers)** are special methods that provide a generalized way to specify the recognition and capture of patterns that go well beyond the capabilities of the built-in syntax, as well as traditional regular expressions.
-They can capture arbitrary patterns within any type of input stream, as well as be written as polymorphic or higher-order abstractions.
-* **[Class-embedded relations](#logic-programming)** enable logic-programming style relations to be encapsulated within immutable container objects.
-Relations can be defined using a diverse mixture of programming approaches: rules, predicates, functions and generators.
-* **[Knowledge-driven programming](#knowledge-driven-programming)** is a novel form of declarative programming where individual values are ascribed semantics via universally referenceable class-like schemas, and computations are fabricated at compile-time, by composing chains of inference rules that derive unknown information entities from known ones.

 ## Implementation state